Environment

 The BC Energy Step Code is a new provincial standard that provides an incremental and consistent approach to energy efficient construction.
 Each step on the Step Code means a more efficient building, with the final one, step 5, being net-zero (ie. The building creates as much energy as it consumes).

-In 2022/23 Whitewater is building two new structures using the most energy efficient construction available: a staff operation & administrative building as well as the new Hummingbird Lodge.
-Both are being built using ICF (insulated concrete forms) construction and both will utilize a centralized heat pump.
-Together with energy efficient windows and doors, these building features will all help Whitewater achieve step 5 and net zero ready construction.
+During the 2022/2023 season, Whitewater built two new structures using the most energy-efficient construction available: a staff Operation & Administrative building as well as the new Hummingbird Lodge & Campground.
+The Hummingbird Lodge has a boutique 2-bedroom suite on the second floor and is the first on-mountain accommodation at Whitewater.
+The lower floor offers a cafe, retail outlet, and private classroom space for education courses.
+Both were built using ICF (insulated concrete forms) construction and both utilize a centralized heat pump.
+Together with energy efficient windows and doors, these buildings features all help Whitewater achieve step 5 and net zero-ready construction.

 The Glory Lodge also has the following eco-features: